zinzy/My-Digital-Garden/_posts/2022-12-08-what-i-hate-fear-and-suck-at.md

 Treatment taught me a hack that's now helping me figure out what I hope 2023 will look like.
 Instead of identifying what I *do* hope, want, and yearn for, I look at what I *don't*.
 What I hate can tell me something about what I fear.
 What I fear can, in turn, lead me to what I desire.
 Knowing what I suck at can help me identify challenges I might encounter as I move towards those desires.

-As the year comes to a close, and as I figure out once again, but now from scratch, [[How I Life OS]], I'm asking myself:
+As the year comes to a close, and as I figure out once again, but now from scratch, [[Life OS]], I'm asking myself:

 - What do I hate?
 - What do I fear?